pawelniewie/pawelniewiadomski.com/_posts/2016-09-02-friday-link-pack.md

 ---
 I love Active Record for its flexibility.
 [Advanced SQL in Rails](http://brewhouse.io/2016/08/04/sql-in-rails.html) shows you how to use views and window functions.

 Good software starts with a good design.
 Here's an interesting example of good design in real life - [australian pedestrian button](http://www.australiangeographic.com.au/blogs/dr-karl-need-to-know/2016/08/the-pedestrian-button/).
-Used I many times.
+I used it many times.
 Now I know how much thought was put into it!

 Using [machine learning](https://github.com/arielf/weight-loss) to manage weight!
 Awesome real life hack.
 I wasn't surprised with results thought.
 I'm an avid [Authority Nutrition](http://authoritynutrition.com) reader and I know how to eat healthy - fats are your friend not the enemy!